joelstevick/easy-dom-testing/README.md

 ## Notes
 - The example demonstrates...
-- in the example, a common configuration object is used when setting up testing-library (the call to *render()*); only those declarations and providers that are specific to the tested component are included *in* the describe block.
+- in the example, a common configuration object is used when configuring Angular Testbed; those declarations and providers that are unique dependencies for the tested component are specifed *in* the describe block.
 You should adopt this pattern for you own project, in order to reduce boilerplate.